bradrydzewski/docs.drone.io/groovy.markdown

 ### Gradle

 Gradle is installed and available for your build.
-Most groovy projects will use the following standard commands in their build script:
+Most groovy projects will use the following standard command in their build script:

 ```
-gradle assemble
-gradle check
+gradle build
 ```

 Maven and Ant are also installed and available for use in your build script.